arriIsHere/arri.tech/src/index.md

 <a href="https://codium.rocks/" rel="noopener noreferrer" target="_blank">Codium Rocks!</a>

+### AutoHeader

+Common problem that I run into is leveling headings properly.
+I created this so I can easily specify "up," "down," or "same" for heading levels.

+<a href="https://niljs.com" rel="noopener noreferrer" target="_blank">AudoHeader Source code</a>

 ### nilJS

 This is a simple component library that I made.
 It contains HTML and CSS only (no JavaScript)